Skees Family Foundation FAQs

 A foundation is a non-governmental entity that is established as a nonprofit corporation or a charitable trust, with a principal purpose of making grants to unrelated organizations, institutions, or individuals for scientific, educational, cultural, religious, or other charitable purposes.
 This broad definition encompasses two foundation types: private foundations and grantmaking public charities.

 What does Skees Family Foundation do?

 Our goal is to alleviate poverty in the most sustainable way possible.
 We’re always trying to stay up-to-date on what is working and what isn’t in the industry.
-We take that information and look for innovative, nascent organizations who specialize in the areas we have chosen to focus on (education and job creation) and who have either already begun to make an impact, or who we feel have a solid, scalable model for change.
+We take that information and look for innovative, nascent organizations who specialize in the areas we have chosen to focus on (job creation or job readiness) and who have either already begun to make an impact, or who we feel have a solid, scalable model for change.
 Then, we fund them.
 We build relationships with them and we try to learn from them, from both their successes and their failures.

 What’s Our Mission?

 What is the mission of Skees Family Foundation?

 Skees Family Foundation works to end global poverty by partnering with community-based organizations to create fulfilling jobs and build job readiness through vocational or entrepreneurial training.